nihalanas/risk_assessment/readme.md

 ____

 > [!NOTE]
-> Depending on the system capabilites, the measures might take a few minutes to be generated.
+> Running a LLM in the background using OLLAMA is a resource intensive computation, make sure you have a system with at least 8GB RAM, 16GB will be recommended.
+Depending on the system capabilites, the measures might take a few minutes to be generated.
 You can make sure it's working in the background by finding 'Running' action bar in the top right of the Streamlit application.